Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-embedded-agents.md

 ```

 #### Triggering via API

-Integrating the embedded agent discovery process with your CI/CD pipelines is the preferred way to ensure all of your APIs are always up to date within Amplify.
-In this section you will learn how to trigger this discovery via the API.

 1. Follow the instructions on [Authorize API calls to platform services](/docs/integrate_with_central/platform-auth-examples/) to create a service account and authenticate with curl
 2. Run the following curl command.
 Update the values of &lt;environment-name&gt;, &lt;agent-name&gt; and &lt;dataplane-name&gt;